javidenis/amazing/README.md

 # Query.

-A quora Clone.
+A Quora Clone.
 A place where you can get all your questions answered.

 [Live Site Link](https://query11.herokuapp.com/)